 Purchase a small angle-iron of some sort.
 I used a drywall corner.
 It’s not as strong as steel, but in smaller applications, it will work.
 This is to hold the pieces in place over the middle section of the fireplace.

-Measure the area and cut your pieces of stone to size.
+To begin your DIY fireplace makeover, measure the area and cut your pieces of stone to size.
 Because you will want the rock to look un-uniform, you want to change up the pattern as much as possible to make it look more like real rock.

 Use the mastic by scooping it out of the container with a trowel onto the back of each piece.
 At first you sort of glob it on, then use your trowel to bring it to a nice, workable amount on the back.
 The teeth of the trowel will create lines on the back of the tile.
 This allows the adhesive to stick properly.